 As Vice President and General Counsel, Carl analyzes tech-related legislative and regulatory initiatives relevant to online companies.
 He monitors and analyzes Federal and state legislation including online taxation and privacy issues.
 Carl is also an adjunct professor of privacy law at the George Mason Antonin Scalia Law School.

 Carl works at the NTIA Privacy Multi-Stakeholder process, speaks on panels about burdens to e-commerce, and testifies before state legislatures on proposed legislation.
-Recently, Carl met with FTC Commissioners on new COPPA regulations, presented on mobile-app privacy at the IAPP Annual Conference, and worked with the Maryland Child Privacy Taskforce.

 Before joining NetChoice, Carl was an intellectual property attorney at the lawfirm of Wildman, Harrold, Allen & Dixon where he advised clients on privacy, Internet, e-commerce, and contractual matters.
 He also worked at the lawfirms of Venable and Arnold & Porter.